spcl/serverless-benchmarks/README.md

 To verify the correctness of installation, you can use [our regression testing](docs/usage.md#regression).

 > **Warning**
-> We use libcurl to make HTTP requests. `pycurl` will attempt to build its bindings and it needs headers for that - make sure that you have all development packages installed.
+> We use libcurl to make HTTP requests. `pycurl` will attempt to build its bindings and needs headers for that - make sure you have all development packages installed.
 If you see an error like this one: `src/pycurl.h:206:13: fatal error: gnutls/gnutls.h: No such file or directory`, it means that you are missing some of the dependencies.

 > **Warning**
 > **Make sure** that your Docker daemon is running and your user has sufficient permissions to use it.
-Otherwise you might see a lot of "Connection refused" and "Permission denied" errors when using SeBS.
+Otherwise, you might see many "Connection refused" and "Permission denied" errors when using SeBS.

 ## Authors